Sun-flowerSamurai/0-romannumerals/README.md

 (`0`).
 It should show an error when trying to convert a negative number.
 The error message should read `"There are no negative Roman numbers"`.

-You can run your function from the REPL with `cabal repl` or from the commandline with `cabal exec RomanNumerals -- --i2r 3456`.
+You can run your function from the REPL with `cabal repl`.

 ### Exercise 4: Write tests for `i2r`